nikolausn/lab-data-cleaning-project/README.md

 ```

 2. Make sure you have Python 3.5 installed in your system.

 3. For the script to automatically called the correct python make sure to make symbolic link to python 3.5 in /usr/local/bin.
 Example of making a symbolic link
 ```
 ln -s /usr/python/anaconda/bin/python3.5 /usr/local/bin/python
 ```
-If by any chance you can't make the symbolic link then you can run the script by calling the python3.5 executable first for single call or
+...If by any chance you can't make the symbolic link then you can run the script by calling the python3.5 executable first for single call or
 add them in the script_prod_execute_yw.sh for all python scripts call.

 4. Download the dataset from [Montgomery Traffic Violation Dataset](https://data.montgomerycountymd.gov/api/views/4mse-ku6q/rows.csv?accessType=DOWNLOAD) .